 PEDA is an Illinois law which grants financial protection for law enforcement, paramedics, and firefighters who suffer injuries in the line of duty.
 Under section (a), eligibility is provided to any full/part-time state correctional officer, employee of the Department of Corrections, Prisoner Review Board, and Department of Human Service, as well as law enforcement, firefighters and paramedics.

 Under section (b), any eligible employee that suffers an injury in the line of duty shall still continue to be paid by their employer under the same basis prior to their injury.
 The payments shall be made to the eligible employee with no deductions of sick leave credits or service credits, during the time they are unable to perform their duties.
 However, it may not exceed longer than one year except under circumstances provided in subsection (b-5).

 Do you have questions about PEDA or your work-related injury?
 We are here to help.
-If you wish to discuss any further aspect of the material contained herein, please contact an attorney at Eames Law Group, Ltd.
+The content of this blog is intended for informational purposes only and does constitute or establish an attorney-client relationship, nor constitute legal advice.
+If you wish to discuss any further aspect of the material contained herein, please contact Brent Eames at Eames Law Group, Ltd.